 In conjunction with ESF 7 Resource Support, ESF 8 Public Health will develop, review, refine and maintain lists of all resources currently available and under the control of the primary or support agencies listed in this plan.
 The development of these lists may be completed by several organizations and professional groups, which currently operate within this ESF.
 These resource lists should be compliant with the resource typing standards outlined in the National Incident Management System.

-Resource requirements will be primarily determined by Incident Commanders, working with the Emergency Operations Center.
-Resource Requests flow from the Incident Commander to the EOC, and may be forwarded to the State Operations Center (or through the GEMA/HS Field Coordinator) as required.
-Existing local resources, intrastate mutual aid, donations, VOAD and Non-Governmental Organizations provide the initial source of personnel, vehicles, equipment, supplies and services to fulfill resource requests.
+Resource requirements will be primarily determined by Incident Commanders, working with the EOC.
+Resource requests flow from the Incident Commander to the EOC, and may be forwarded to the State Operations Center (or through the GEMA/HS Field Coordinator) as required.
+Existing local resources, intrastate mutual aid, donations, VOAD and Non-Governmental Organizations (NGO) provide the initial source of personnel, vehicles, equipment, supplies and services to fulfill resource requests.

 Plan Development and Maintenance